Reylyer/GameMaker-Framework/Support/Shariyl/Core UI/List View/List Item.md

   - Atom
 ---
 # About
 A frame that contains a text for title and text for subtitle.
-It is used by [[List View|List View]] by default.
+It is used by [[List Menu|List View]] by default.
 # Inherits
 ![[Frame]]